karenmontesca/instanaDynamoDB/README.md

 # I. Introduction
 The objetive today is to try and monitor, with Instana, a demo DynamoDB in AWS.

+> ⚠️ **Important:**
-**Important**: If our DynamoDB is in aws-region "A", our EC2 will have to be in aws-region "A" aswell.
-If there are many DynamoDBs in different regions, an instana agent should be deployed for each region .
+> If your DynamoDB table is in AWS region `"A"`, the EC2 instance running the Instana agent **must also be in region "A"**.
+> If there are DynamoDB tables in multiple regions, an Instana agent **must be deployed in each region**.

 There are more manual ways to develop the environment we will work with today, but I have tried to do this with cloudformation so it's faster to deploy and obtain a working environment, as fast and as easily as possible.

-This project has a lambda function, the handler is called "index.js".
-After you clone this repository, you will see the handler, a package.json, and 2 YAML files called "lambda-dynamodb-poc-yaml" and "crear-bucket", don't panic!
-These YAML will create the rest of our project.
+After cloning this repository, you will find:
+- 📄 **index.js** — Lambda function handler.
+- 📦 **package.json** — Node.js project dependencies.
+- 📝 **lambda-dynamodb-poc.yaml** — CloudFormation template for Lambda and DynamoDB.
+- 📝 **crear-bucket.yaml** — CloudFormation template for creating an S3 bucket.

+> ⚠️ **Don't panic!** These YAML files will automatically set up everything you need.

 # II.
 Procedure
 ### Step 0.
 Downloading the repository